-In 2014, the average family expected to spend around $800 on Christmas gifts alone.
-Add in decorations, wrapping, food, travel, and greeting cards, oh my!
-Christmas could put you into debt for years to come.
+The average family is expected to spend over $800 this year on Christmas gifts alone.
+Add in decorations, wrapping, food, travel, and greeting cards, oh my, and Christmas could put you into debt for years to come.

 I don’t want you to spend the holiday season in guilt, fear, and stress of spending.
 Just the opposite, let’s make a plan now so you can enjoy this Christmas focused on the true meaning of the season.